vedph/cadmus-shell-2/README.md

 3. `docker build . -t vedph2020/cadmus-shell:4.1.0 -t vedph2020/cadmus-shell:latest` (replace with the current version).

 ## History

+### 6.0.0

+- 2023-05-22: breaking changes for parts using the new [asserted composite ID](https://github.com/vedph/cadmus-bricks-shell/blob/master/projects/myrmidon/cadmus-refs-asserted-ids/README.md#asserted-composite-id):
+  - refactored _pin links part_ and _pin links fragment_ (`@myrmidon/cadmus-part-general-ui`, `@myrmidon/cadmus-part-general-pg`: bump version to 6.0.0): links are now of type `AssertedCompositeId` (from bricks).
+  - refactored related entity ID for _historical events part_: ID now is an `AssertedCompositeId` rather than a string.
+  - refactored comments for _comments part and fragment_: `externalIds` (an array of items of type `AssertedId`) now is `links`, an array of items of type `AssertedCompositeId`.

+### 5.0.0

 - 2023-05-19:
   - preserve content for graph page in `CadmusGraphPgEx`.